top of page

 6. Enable Two-Factor Authentication

-Two-factor authentication (2FA) adds an extra layer of security to your accounts by requiring a code sent to your phone or email.
-This additional step makes it far more difficult for unauthorized individuals to gain access to your apps and data.
+Two-factor authentication (2FA) adds extra protection to your accounts by requiring a code sent to your phone or email.
+This extra step makes it much harder for others to access your apps and data.

 7. Be Cautious When Using Public Wi-Fi